Blightspire

 Resource Loading Pipeline Enhancement

-• Better seperation of concerns: changed the resource loader to output intermediate data which can be transofrmed into the wanted form by other engine systems.
+• Better separation of concerns: changed the resource loader to output intermediate data which can be transformed into the wanted form by other engine systems.

 • Integration & Robustness: Worked to ensure the loading process was less prone to errors and integrated smoothly with other engine systems that rely on loaded assets.
 This resulted in increased developer velocity later on in the project in multiple areas including but not limited to: